 What is the treatment for autoimmune hepatitis?

 Treatment is almost always needed.
-Early treatment can improve symptoms, reduce the risk of complications, and also greatly improve your outlook.
+Early treatment can improve symptoms, reduce the risk of complications, and also greatly improve your outlook (prognosis).
 Treatment aims to reduce inflammation and suppress the immune system with immunosuppressant medicines:

 - Azathioprine is an immunosuppressant medicine that works in a different way to steroids.
 It is usually used in addition to the steroid.
 A steroid plus azathioprine tends to work better than either alone.
 Also, the dose of steroid needed is usually less if you also take azathioprine.
 This means that any side-effects from steroids may be less severe.

 Side-effects from the treatment may be troublesome in some cases.
 The dose of treatment is kept as low as possible to keep the condition under control with the minimum of side-effects.
 If you cannot tolerate the azathioprine and/or steroids then alternative treatment may be given.
-This may include other medicines called ciclosporin or tacrolimus.
+This may include other medicines such as mycophenolate mofetil, budesonide, ciclosporin or tacrolimus.

 Side-effects from the steroids can occur.
 These can include 'thinning' of the bones (osteoporosis), weight gain and increased pressure in the eye (glaucoma).
-Your doctor is likely to advise that you take vitamin D and calcium supplements while you are taking steroid medication.
+Your doctor may advise that you take vitamin D and calcium supplements, or medicines called bisphosphonates while you are taking steroid medication.
 These work by strengthening the bones and lowering your risk of developing osteoporosis in the future.
-It is likely that you will be advised to have a dual-energy X-ray absorptiometry (DEXA) scan before starting steroids and this is then repeated at regular intervals.
+It is likely that you will be advised to have a dual-energy X-ray absorptiometry (DXA) scan before starting steroids and this is then repeated at regular intervals.
 This is done to assess the density of your bones.
-See separate leaflet called Preventing Steroid-induced Osteoporosis.
+See the separate leaflet called Preventing Steroid-induced Osteoporosis.